cadpnq/fo4-smm/README.md

 ___

+**Q:** If I want to stop using SMM can I just disable it?
+(Can SMM uninstall itself automatically?)

+**A:** No, it isn't actually possible for a mod to automatically clean up after itself once it has been uninstalled.
+In order to properly uninstall SMM you will have to activate the "Safe Mode" feature SMM has, save, close your game, and then remove it from your load order.
+Obviously, uninstalling SMM will break any mod that relies on SMM.

+___

 **Q:** I get a warning that says menu categories are limited to having 128 subcategories.
 What do I do?

-**A1:** If you see the message when you uninstall a mod you should re-enable whatever mod you uninstalled, run the "uninstall saver" (which, as of this moment has not yet been written), close your game, uninstall the mod again, and restart your game.
+**A1:** If you see the message when you uninstall a mod you should re-enable whatever mod you uninstalled, start your game, activate "Safe Mode", save, close your game, uninstall the mod again, and restart your game.
 This actually happening is rather unlikely.

 **A2:** If you see the message after you install a new mod it means that your mods have tried to add more than 128 elements to some menu.
 You'll have to pick